EvaMaeRey/ind2cat/README.md

 Indicator variables are easy to create, store, and interpret
 \[@10.1177/1536867X19830921\].
-They concisely encode information about the presence or not of a condition for observational units.
+They concisely encode information about the presence of a condition for observational units.
 The variable name encapsulates the information about the condition of interest, and the variable’s values (TRUE and FALSE, 1 or 0, “Yes” or “No”) indicate if the condition is met for the observational unit.
 When using indicator variables to use in summary products, analysts often make a choice between using an indicator variable as-is or crafting categorical variables where values can be directly interpreted.
 Using the indicator